-Where can I find out more or provide feedback on the full PEIR or the PEIR NTS?
+Where can I find out more about the full PEIR or the PEIR NTS?

-The PEIR NTS has been designed as an easy to read digital document and can be viewed on the project website or the virtual exhibition room for the entire consultation period, along with the full PEIR and its figures and appendices.
-Following the closure of the Stage 2 consultation a PDF version of the PEIR documents and NTS will be available on the project website.
+The PEIR NTS has been designed as an easy to read digital document and can be viewed by clicking on the PEIR document on the table in the centre of this virtual exhibition room.
+The full PEIR and its figures and appendices can also be viewed by clicking on the PEIR document.
+The virtual exhibition room will be open until the close of Stage 2 Consultation at 5pm on Wednesday 20th January 2021.
+Alternatively, PDF versions of the PEIR documents and NTS are available on the Project Website and will remain available after the close of Stage 2 Consultation.

-If you have technical questions about the PEIR we encourage you to join one of our webinars and ask the project team.
+If you have technical questions about the PEIR we encourage you to join one of our webinars and ask the project team, and if you have feedback this can be provided via the feedback form.